dejesusbg/monet/README.md

 # Theme Color Generator

-A JavaScript library for generating color palettes based on Material Design 3 color schemes.
-It utilizes the `chroma-js` library to create dynamic color variations, including overlays for neutral tones, and supports CSS and Tailwind CSS output.
+Monet is a JavaScript library designed for generating dynamic color palettes based on Material Design 3 color schemes.
+Utilizing the chroma-js library, it creates versatile color variations, including overlays for neutral tones, and supports both CSS and Tailwind CSS output.

 ## Features